-- Aged 17 or younger at the end of 2019
+- Must have been age 17 or younger at the end of 2019

 Taxes on Economic Impact Payments

-Future coronavirus-related stimulus payments may be different, but the 2020 payment comes with no tax consequences.
-The IRS has explicitly stated you won’t owe taxes on the funds.
-“No, the payment is not income and taxpayers will not owe tax on it,” the IRS says.
-It has been classified as a tax credit.
+The 2020 and 2021 payments come with no tax consequences.
+“The payment is not income and taxpayers will not owe tax on it,” according to the IRS.
+The payments have been classified as a tax credit.

 Read More: Tax Credits: What Are They and How Do You Qualify?

-Noting EIP on Tax Return
+Including Your EIP on Your Tax Return

-One thing you should do now, though, is make sure you’ve retained the notice the IRS sent you titled, Notice 1444, Your Economic Impact Payment.
-It should have been mailed to the last address the IRS had on you within 15 days of your payment being issued.
-You should keep that notice with your other income tax records so you can find it when you’re putting your return together.
+Make sure you’ve retained the statement the IRS should have sent you, Notice 1444, "Your Economic Impact Payment."
+It would have been mailed to the last address the IRS had on record for you within 15 days of your payment being issued.
+You should keep that notice with your other income tax records so you can find it when you’re preparing your tax return.

-Changes to Circumstances
+Changes in Circumstances

 Claiming Missed Stimulus Payments